Left-right splitting of elliptic flow due to directed flow in heavy ion collisions: Method

-For this study, we employ the string melting version of the AMPT model that contains the above improvements~\cite{Zhang:2021vvp}.
-We use the coordinate system of the AMPT model~\cite{Lin:2004en}, where the $x$-axis is along the impact parameter direction ($\vec b$) of each event in the transverse plane, with the center of the projectile and target nuclei at the transverse coordinate $(b/2,0)$ and $(-b/2,0)$, respectively.
-The direction of the projectile momentum specifies the $z$-axis; as a result, the total angular momentum of the system is along the $-y$ direction ~\cite{Jiang:2016woz}.
-Note that this coordinate system is the same as that in the study that proposed the $v_2$ splitting~\cite{Chen:2021wiv}.
-Similar to that study, we calculate the elliptic flow as $v_2=\langle \cos(2\phi) \rangle$ and directed flow as $v_1=\langle \cos(\phi) \rangle$, where $\phi$ is the azimuth of a particle's momentum vector relative to the $x$-axis and the brackets represent the averaging over particles in all events.
+In the AMPT model~\cite{Lin:2004en}, the $x$-axis is along the impact parameter ($\vec b$) in the transverse plane of each event, where the centers of the projectile and target nuclei are at the transverse position $(b/2,0)$ and $(-b/2,0)$, respectively.
+The direction of the projectile momentum specifies the $z$-axis; as a result, the total angular momentum of the system is along the $-y$ direction~\cite{Jiang:2016woz}.
+Note that this coordinate system is the same as that in the recent study that first proposed the $v_2$ splitting~\cite{Chen:2021wiv}.
+In Sec.\ref{RP-results}, we analyze the $v_2$ splitting and calculate flows using the theoretical reaction plane for simplicity.
+Then in Sec.\ref{EP-results} we use the experimental event plane method to calculate the flows and $v_2$ splitting.